KevinMcDonnell6/chordomics/README.md

 Once the app is running, follow the steps to preprocess, load, and view your data!

+## Data Processing
+The App can handle both MG-RAST data as well as MetaProteomeAnalyzer (MPA) files.

+For metagenomic or metatranscriptomic data first upload your samples to MG-RAST.
+Then enter your MG-RAST ID into chordomics.

+For metaproteomics data upload your MPA files one at a time for processing,

 ## Visualising the data
 The Plot tab is where the user is able to view the data they have loaded into the App.